After 16 years, backup spelling bee pronouncer gets his shot

 Turns out, the spelling Reagan gave — "Balaklava" — is a city in Ukraine.
 Since the judges didn't warn her that her word had a homonym and because Reagan didn't ask for the definition — a garment covering the head and neck except for parts of the face — her spelling was deemed correct after further review.

 "I had no idea what the word meant," Reagan said.
-"It didn't occur to me to ask for a definition."

 Still, her spelling wasn't a complete guess.
 She asked for the language of origin and was told it was Crimean, which led her to include a "k'' instead of a "c."

-This was just the fifth time in 20 years that a speller was reinstated after judges had determined he or she misspelled a word, bee director Paige Kimble said.
+This was just the fifth time in 20 years that a speller was reinstated after judges had determined he or she misspelled a word, Kimble said.

 DEAD AIR